 Summer is almost here and I want to scream…hydrate, hydrate, hydrate.
 Most people are walking around dehydrated and don’t even know it.
-By the time your brain has gotten the signal that you’re thirsty, you’re already dehydrated.
-Did you know that thirst is only one signal of dehydration.
-I highly recommend reading two books:
+Did you know that by the time your brain has gets the signal that you’re thirsty, your body is already dehydrated.
+Thirst is only one signal of dehydration.

-Now that I’ve gotten that out of the way…Strawberry basil infused water is a perfect way to hydrate.
+Now that I’ve gotten that out of the way, let me tell you how to make this strawberry basil infused water.
+It’s the perfect way to hydrate.

 Fresh berries are abundant in summer so it only makes sense to mix water with antioxidants right? *(Nod your head yes).
 In addition to antioxidants, strawberries are chocked full of vitamin C. It almost sounds like a bottle of anti-aging serum.
 As a matter of fact it’s way better.
 Strawberry basil water is more affordable and easily accessible.

 Another reason, that you should make this is that kids love it.
 If you have a problem with your kids drinking their H20, this strawberry basil water recipe is perfect.
-If you can, be mindful and try to use organic strawberries as strawberries have one of the highest toxic residues of all the fruits and vegetables.
+When making thing this recipe, opt for organic strawberries as strawberries have one of the highest toxic residues of all the fruits and vegetables.

 You can read more about it here: https://thedomesticlifestylist.com/start-fresh-best-foods-to-always-organic/